czheo/czheo.github.io/_posts/2019-01-05-a-lemma-in-graph-theory.md

 After removing a vertex, $$\vert V' \vert$$ becomes even and $$\vert V_e' \vert$$ must be even.
 If $$\vert V \vert$$ is even, similar reasoning also holds.
 (End of Proof)

+Another way of rephrasing this lemma will be: **the parity of the number of even-degree vertices is the same as the the parity of the number of vertices.**